Train journeys in India are the stuff of mystery, drama and good eats.

 At that hour all the cafeteria offered, besides tea and coffee, was packaged foods like over-sweet, dense slices of Monginis cake, and donuts that looked or tasted nothing like, and were spelled on the large price board hanging on the wall as “do nots.”

 Sometimes, if you were lucky, you might get a vegetable sandwich which was usually two slices of white bread slathered with a spicy green chutney and cradling thin slices cucumber and tomato, although chances were they were not very fresh.
-And. if you were really lucky, you might get a vegetable puff.
+And. if you were really lucky, you might get vegetable puffs.

 Vegetable puffs were, in fact, popular railway-station eats, although you could just as easily buy them at bakeries.
 These small, golden-brown packages filled with spicy vegetables and sometimes meats, were a delightful treat good for any time of day– or night.